Sioux Falls Marathon

 The Sioux Falls Marathon is an annual 42.195-kilometre (26.219 mi) race held in Sioux Falls, South Dakota, USA.
 The race was established in 2012 and is a USATF certified full marathon that is a Boston Qualifying Race.
 The Sioux Falls marathon weekend events also include a half marathon and 5k.

 History

 The Sioux Falls Marathon was started in 2012 by the Sioux Falls Sports Authority.
+A portion of the proceeds goes to the Sanford Children's Hospital and Children's Miracle Network.

 The marathon was canceled in 2020 and 2021 due to the COVID-19 pandemic.
 The race was canceled in 2024 due to high temperatures and humidity.
+Participants could defer their registration to the 2025 race.

 Course

 The course runs through downtown Sioux Falls and Falls Park, utilizing the city's extensive bike trail system.
 The race begins at the Sioux Falls Arena and finishes at Howard Wood Field.

 The course time limit is 6 hours and 30 minutes.